zephyrproject-rtos/zscilib/README.md

   raw sensor data into actionable information (CMSIS-DAP).

-The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, manipulating that dat, then acting on the converted data points or passing them on for further analysis.
+The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, manipulating that data, then acting on the converted data points or passing them on for further analysis.

 CMSIS-DAP contains a number of highly efficient algorithms for filtering